 Subscribe Applications to Events

 You can subscribe applications to various events.
 When the specified event occurs, a trigger is routed to a configured endpoint.
-For example, if you subscribed your application to the product.created event, Unified Commerce triggers a notification to the specified endpoint every time a new product is created in the sandbox where the application is installed.
+For example, if you subscribed your application to the product.created event, KCCP triggers a notification to the specified endpoint every time a new product is created in the sandbox where the application is installed.

 To add event subscriptions, go to Packages > Events within a Dev Center application record.
 Refer to Event Subscription for more information.